-Although cost data from 2020 and 2021 were not available because there were no in-person surveys conducted due to pandemic-related travel restrictions, data were able to be collected during 2023 in-person surveys with fishers.
-Therefore, cost and net revenue data for the entire data series 2006-2022 are presented without updated information from 2020 and 2021.
+Although cost data from 2020 and 2021 were not available because there were no in-person surveys conducted during these two years due to pandemic-related travel restrictions, the data gap were able to fill out during the 2023 in person survey with fishermen (owners or agents).
+Therefore, cost and net revenue data for the entire data series 2006-2022 are presented with updated information of 2020 and 2021 trip cost data.
 Data prior to 2006 were not available since trip cost data collection did not began until 2006.
-While data on cost per trip were collected, this section presents the cost per set (i.e., not per trip) to show the change over time because the variation in trip length is considerable over the years.
+While cost per trip data were collected, we present the cost per set (not per trip) to show the change across years, because the variation of trip length are considerable big across years so cost per set could be better to reflect the cost change across years for this fishery.

-Figure 124 shows the cost structure for an average longline trip in American Samoa longline in 2022, while Figure 125 presents the trends of costs per set for the period of 2006-2022.
-Fuel costs usually comprise about 50% of trip costs, but in 2022, the percentage increased to 61%.
-The share of fuel costs to total trip costs was relatively low in 2016-2017 and 2021 compared to the other years due to lower fuel prices.
-Thus, the total fishing costs (per set) were also lower for those years.
-The cost per set in 2022 was a historical high, as shown in Figure 125, due to the high fuel prices in 2022 at \$4.02 per gallon (relative to \$2.27 per gallon in 2021).
+Figure 124 shows the cost structure for an average trip of American Samoa longline in 2022, while Figure 125 presents the trends of costs per set for the period of 2006-2022.
+Fuel costs usually comprise about 50% of trip costs, but in 2022 the percentage was up as 61% from 51% in the previous year.
+The share of fuel costs to total trip costs were relatively low in 2016-2017 and 2021, compared to the other years, due to lower fuel prices.
+Thus, the total fishing costs (per set) were also relatedly lower for those years.
+The cost per set in 2022 was historical high as Figure 125 shows, due to the high fuel price appeared in 2022, \$4.02 compared with \$2.27 in 2021.